Anusha-K-R/DESeq2_analysis/smoc2_genotype/DESeq2_smoc2.md

 )
 ```

-Visualize the results:
+### 4. Visualizing the results

+#### Volcano plot of significant DEGs,
+#### Note:
-Volcano plot of significant DEGs, where red and green dots represent down-regulated and up-regulated genes, respectively, with the fold change of greater than 1.
+Red and green dots represent down-regulated and up-regulated genes, respectively, with the fold change of greater than 1.
 ```{r}
 de <- deg[complete.cases(deg), ] # Filter out NA
 # Add new column to define differential expression